SethMMorton/natsort/docs/source/howitworks.rst

 What can we learn from this?
 The ``try: except`` method (arguably the most "pythonic" of the solutions) is best for numeric input, but performs over 5X slower for non-numeric input.
-Conversely, the regular expression method is more efficient for non-numeric input, but is slower for input that can be converted to an ``int``.
+Conversely, the regular expression method, though slower than ``try: except`` for both input types, is more efficient for non-numeric input than for input that can be converted to an ``int``.
 Further, even though the regular expression method is slower for both input types, it is always at least twice as fast as the worst case for the ``try: except``.